-Here is Gina Lake channeling Jesus from her book, In the World but Not of It, with a message about how the mind creates duality and interferes with our ability to experience Oneness, or nonduality.
-A transcript of this video message can be read below by scrolling down the page:
+Here is Gina Lake channeling Jesus from her book, In the World but Not of It, with a message about how the mind creates duality and interferes with our ability to experience Oneness, or non-duality.
+A transcript of this video message can be read below.

 The mind—your brain—slices the world of form into pieces: things and concepts.
 This is useful and necessary for communication: When you want someone to pass the butter, it’s helpful to have a word for butter and the concept of pass.
 However, things are not actually what you call them, and concepts are not actually real at all.
 Although language is a handy device, it’s deceptive and contributes to misperceiving life.

 Language doesn’t represent reality very well.
 That isn’t a problem if you don’t expect it to.
 But to the mind, concepts and labels are real, so real that they replace reality with a virtual one, a mental reality.
 More importantly, concepts and labels cause the mind to overlook or dismiss the deeper reality.
 Concepts and language keep people on the surface of life, believing that life is as their minds tell them it is, when the truth is much more mysterious and unfathomable.

 The ego doesn’t like unfathomable.
 It prefers to know and doesn’t like to not know.
 Knowing gives the ego the sense that it has some control.
 So it defines and labels, all in an attempt to know: “I know what that is.
 It’s a tree.”
 End of story.
 No need to look further.
 A tree is a tree.

 But a tree is not just a tree, is it?
 Knowing the word for tree is not the same as knowing a tree.
 A tree, and everything else, is much more mysterious than the label it’s given or anything you could say about it.
 What a complex and magnificent organism a tree is!
 How connected and interdependent it is with everything else!
 Without trees, there would be no human life on earth.